Rescue Agents Perspective

 It’s important to understand that in order for Destiny Rescue to operate in the countries we work in, we must first register our organization with the relevant government departments.
 In many cases we also enter into a M.O.U. – or Memorandum of Understanding – with a country’s government allowing us to work in collaboration with government agencies.

-The majority of the children we rescue have come through a method we call a soft rescue.
-This is when our rescue agents go undercover into brothels posing as customers with the hopes of finding individual children trapped in the sex industry and offering them a way out.
+Soft rescue is the term we use to describe operations where our rescue agents go undercover into brothels posing as customers with the hopes of finding individual children trapped in the sex industry and offering them a way out.
 In preparing for one of these operations, our team of agents spends time in discussion and prayer so that their minds and hearts are focused and ready for each night they go out into these dangerous places.
 The brothel owners might see our agents as just another customer but girls quickly realize something is different as our agents treat them with dignity and respect.

 Once a potential trafficking victim is identified, the goal is to build trust with that child, which can take a couple of days, to several weeks or months, and in rare cases even up to two years.
 Many wonder why children aren’t jumping at the first opportunity to leave this life.
 The sad reality is these kids have been lied to and mistreated.
 They have often lost all hope that their situation will ever change.
 Their ability to trust and believe the best in people or for a brighter future has been broken.
 Not to mention, good people don’t visit these types of places.
 So building trust takes time.